 That is because New Orleans is a food institution.
 New Orleans is known for its southern cuisine and is home to many world-renowned chefs and restaurants.

 Put on your elastic-waisted pants and get your taste buds ready for a southern culinary adventure while being introduced to a considerable part of the culture!

 There are so many amazing things to eat in New Orleans we could dedicate a whole article (or a whole blog) just to that, so we will share a few of our favorite restaurants for this article.

 Our first stop in New Orleans is usually to find beignets.
 Honestly, one of the best things in New Orleans is a beignet!

 What is a beignet?

 Expert tip-Since the French Quarter Café du Monde is the perfect place to get a feel for New Orleans, the lines are long.
-The line at Café du Monde gets extremely long.
+The line at Café du Monde gets exceptionally long.
 Instead, head down to the Riverside Mall.
-There is a Café du Monde in there also.
+There is a Café du Monde there also.
 You get the same great beignets and coffee but will wait half the time.